MindHunter /// Dr. Ann Burgess

 So he was spending time doing a lot of the,

 let's see, like Squeaky From.
+He interviewed

 that whole group out in California is kind of where he started.
+And I think he also started with Ed Kemper.

 But he had the idea.

-He was also the used
+He was also the used,

-he got into profiling well before John Douglas because he John Douglas was really the junior of the two partners.
+he got into profiling well before John Douglas because John Douglas was really the junior of the two partners.
+But Bob was mentored by Pat Mulaney and Teaton, Howard Teaton, who were the two

+agents that did what we called, I guess, more informal kinds of profiling.
 And so Bob would sit in on those and started learning the profiling there.

 Then Bob came and

-They always had each, all of the agents down there have a partner on all of the work that they do.
+joined with Douglas for his partner.
+They always had each, all of the ages down there have a partner on in all of the work that they do.

 So those three

-who were so instrumental in terms of my career, I certainly felt it was, I certainly wanted to acknowledge the work that they they had done.
+I certainly felt it was, I certainly wanted to acknowledge the work that they had done.

 Stephen, is there anything that I didn't touch on that we want to make sure that we include for the listeners?